Sections of this article

 Our Techno-circle #1 watch is a very different aesthetic, but still part of my exploration of areas which fascinate me:

-And Fractal Emergence uses a 3D fractal, a complex, organic-like form definitely part of the language of art jewelry rather than fine jewelry, and an area I’ve been obsessed with for many years:
+And Fractal Emergence uses a 3D fractal, a complex, organic-like form definitely part of the language of art jewellery rather than fine jewellery, and another area I’ve been obsessed with for many years:

 Don’t miss our launch!